jieggii/wg-node/docs/usage/manage-your-wg-node-instance.md

 ### How to sign request parameters?

-It is really simple and also dumb!
+It is really simple and also silly.
 The recipe:

 1. Take **path params**, **query params** and **request body** (order is important) in JSON format and remove all spaces and newlines from them.
 For example,